edwardhuerta/gildedrosedpg/README.md

 ```
 which is much more readable for this specific small project.

+The conjured item needs to be "fixed" because the item should degrade twice as fast.
+That is not the case
+in the default implementation, so I modified the ConjuredProcessor to always decrease by 2.

 # How to run
 you can run the code I wrote with the command line :
 ```